Jimmytheprofessionaldumbass/pish/README.md

 # Python Interactive SHell

-PISH, a shell written in python.
+PISH, a small shell written in python.

 All commands are in `.py` files for easy organization for `main.py` concatenation.